-It could be a sign of a chronic health problem, such as irritable bowel syndrome (IBS).
+It could be a symptom of a chronic health problem, such as irritable bowel syndrome (IBS).
 Or you may have a bacterial infection or simply a dietary pattern that needs to change.

-Some causes of morning diarrhea are chronic, meaning they are long-term health issues.
+Some causes of morning diarrhea are chronic, meaning they’re long-term health issues.
 Others are temporary, such as pregnancy.

 IBS is one of the main causes of morning diarrhea.
 The condition is a problem with your large intestine.
 In addition to diarrhea, symptoms of IBS can include: